EPprivate/private_repo/v2/README_V2.md

 ## The problem

-Imagine we have wrote the following code:
+Imagine we have the following application:

 ``` java
 class Main {